mowgliamu/CreateAPIwithPython/README.md

 ## Start the API by running the server in background
 `docker run -it -d -p 8080:8080 docker.io/library/bookapi`

 With `docker ps -a` you can check the container id and the port address on which the app is running.
+Make sure your environment is running Linux containers.

 ## Test Run
 A tiny book database has been provided in `mock.csv`.
 To post the entries in the database using the API, run the following: